UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/reading/components/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 **Components** are the building blocks of React applications.
-Components are reusable, independent, and are responsible from individual elements of the webpage.
+Components are reusable, independent, and are responsible for individual elements of the webpage.
 For example, take a look at [Instacart](https://www.instacart.com/) and make note of elements of the webpage.
 You might see:

 1. A button for logging into your account.
 1. A button for signing up for a new account.